Freedom-class littoral combat ship: Multi-mission combat ship variant

 In 2012, Lockheed renamed the Surface Combat Ship (SCS) to match GD's Multi-Mission Combatant term and revealed that the full capabilities, such as Aegis, would only be available on a stretched 3,500-ton hull.

 Lockheed has also been working on a trimmed-down version of the Freedom-class LCS to offer on the international market for smaller patrol vessels.
 This Multi-Mission Combat Ship adds in phased-array radar and a vertical launch system on a smaller hull with a smaller crew size, at the cost of removing the high-speed gas turbines and one-third of the mission module area.

-A much larger, more capable frigate design was submitted to meet the requirements of the U.S. Navy's proposed FFG(X) program.
+A much larger, more capable frigate design was submitted to meet the requirements of the US Navy's proposed FFG(X) program.
 Although based on the Freedom hull form, it has to be bigger and more heavily armed to meet more demanding mission requirements.
 In February 2018, this design was one of the five finalists selected to be considered for the 20-ship contract that will be awarded in 2020.

 In May 2019, Lockheed Martin announced that it won't submit a bid to compete in the design of the Navy's FFG(X), as it elected to focus on its involvement developing the frigate's Aegis-derived COMBATSS-21 combat management system and other systems, such as Mk-41 VLS, processing of ASW area, advanced electronic warfare and platform integration, etc. On 30 April 2020, Fincantieri Marinette Marine's FREMM multipurpose frigate won the contest.